High School – Grades 9-12

 Each High School student participates in a one week Practicum each year, subsequently listed.
 All High School students take part in Chorus work, which meets two 45 minute periods per week.
 There are major dramatic and musical productions that include the whole class in both Tenth and Twelfth Grade.

 Extracurricular programs are offered in instrumental music and girls’ and boys’ basketball, volleyball, and cross-country, and soccer.
 Other activities include the Social Action Committee, the School Yearbook, a Photography Club, and the Drama Club.
-Hawthorne Valley School also provides a foreign exchange program, which has placed our students in Waldorf schools in many other countries, including Germany, Austria, Switzerland, France, Spain, Scotland, Australia, New Zealand, Columbia, Spain, Peru, and South Africa.
+Hawthorne Valley School also provides a foreign exchange program, which has placed our students in Waldorf schools in many other countries, including Germany, Denmark, Austria, Switzerland, France, Spain, Scotland, Australia, New Zealand, Columbia, Peru, Argentina, Chile, and South Africa.

 Students receive comprehensive, narrative reports for each class.
 The teachers also issue a letter grade that goes on the students’ official transcript.
 Four times a year, High School students and their parents receive a written course description and student narrative evaluation for each course taken.
 When a student applies to college, the High School guidance department sends each college an official transcript.